-I like when RPGs give me moral choices.
-I like it because I hate being railroaded into doing something I don't believe in, even if I know it's pretend.
+I love moral choices in RPGs because I hate being railroaded into role-playing something I find replusive, even if it's pretend.
 That's actually the reason I dropped Dragon Age: Origins, an otherwise decent game.

 Before we go on, I want to explain something.
 The reason I've never complained about moral railroading in JRPGs is because those games usually don't give you story choices at all and they don't have you make the player character at the start.
 If the game isn't trying to sell the idea that the player character is "me", then I don't mind being forced to guide them to do immoral things.
 I only complain in that case if the rest of the story is portraying them as unambiguously right.
 So I'll focus on WRPGs for the rest of this article.

-(Before we go on, one more thing.
-The definitions of "JRPG" and "WRPG" vary so widely depending on who you're talking to that I don't think it's fair to say any definition is "correct".
-For my purposes, I'm assuming that the difference is that WRPGs have a main character that is supposed to "be" the player, while JRPGs have the player controlling a writer-made character.)
+(The definitions of "JRPG" and "WRPG" vary so widely depending on who you're talking to that I don't think it's fair to say any definition is "correct".
+For my purposes, the difference is that WRPGs have a main character that is supposed to "be" the player, while JRPGs have the player controlling a writer-made character.)

-Continuing from the beginning, yes, in general, moral choices in RPGs are a good idea.
-The way they're generally implemented, though, I have to pick on, because they tend to fall heavily into white and black morality.
-You'll have two choices: one extreme lawful good and the other extreme chaotic evil, or worse, strawman chaotic evil.
-Eg. in Star Wars: Knights of the Old Republic II, I was once approached by a beggar who asked for money and my only two options were to give him money or say "get out of here before I kill you" - no neutral choice.
+Continuing from the beginning, yes, in general, moral choices in RPGs are a good idea, but the ways they're usually implemented make them far worse than railroading.
+The most obvious problem, and I think a lot of gamers can agree with me on this off the bat, is how thoroughly white-and-black they usually are.
+You usually have two choices in a console RPG: one extreme lawful good and the other extreme chaotic evil, or worse, strawman chaotic evil.
+For example in Star Wars: Knights of the Old Republic II, I was approached by a beggar who asked for money and my only two options were to give him money or say "get out of here before I kill you" - no neutral choice.
 It was especially frustrating for me because that game was the first time I was trying playing a non-pure good character in an RPG.
 I was trying to be sort of chaotic neutral.
 But no, I could only be Jedi or Sith.

-Instead, I argue, game developers should use moral choices to allow players to define their own idea of what counts as "good".
-Sure, it's expensive as I've admitted, but if you're a AAA studio then you should be able to handle that if you waste less time writing these dumbass false choice situations.
-You don't have to do anything super complicated.
-You don't have to explore situations where dozens of different options are possible.
-I just wish they'd explore some level of ambiguity ( Even a simple "do you spare the defeated enemy mook whose actual level of guilt is uncertain?" situation is easy to implement, easy to portray neutrally, and widely applicable), or at least acknowledge the ambiguity that's already there (by not shoehorning in a judgement on a very two-sided issue, or providing additional options when it's trivial to do so, like in the beggar case above).
+Sure, offering legitimate moral choices is more expensive as I've admitted, but if you're a AAA studio then you should be able to handle that if you waste less time writing these dumbass false choice situations.
+And there are plenty that are not that complicated.
+Even the stock "do you spare the defeated enemy mook whose actual level of guilt is uncertain?" situation is easy to implement, easy to portray neutrally, and widely applicable.
+At the very leaast they should acknowledge the ambiguity that's already there (by not shoehorning in a judgement on a very two-sided issue, or providing additional options when it's trivial to do so, like in the beggar case above).